nyggus/makepackage/README.md

 (venv-makepackage) $ pip install makepackage
 ```

-> Examples show Linux commands, but any Windows user will know how to replace them with the corresponding Windows commands (though most commands will be the same in Linux and Windows).
+> Examples show Linux commands, but any Windows user will know how to replace them with the corresponding Windows commands (though most commands will be the same in Linux and Windows; you simply need to change paths when activating a virtual environment in Windows).

 Now that we have activated the virtual environment and installed `makepackage` in it, we are ready to create a package of our own.
 First, navigate to a folder where you want to create the package, and run the following command: